Trance (band): Second refounding as TRANCE

 Since the band was blocked due to private reasons from making live appearances between 2011 and 2015, only a few concerts were held.

 In January 2016, the group decided to record a new album, which was then realized between April and July of the same year at the VPS Studios in Hamm (Germany) with producer Charly Czajkowski (Rage, Axxis).
-The release taking place in early 2017.
+The release took place in early 2017.
 In March 2016, Mike Möller (Break Out Promotion) took over the management of the band and in April 2016 Roland Moschel and Jürgen Kappner left the group on very amicable terms.
-As a newcomer in May, Andreas "Neudi" Neuderth of Manilla Road was secured as the new drummer, with whom the entire new TRANCE album was recorded with.
-Since "Neudi" is obliged to his many international concert commitments and limited in time for hie duties with Trance, a suitable solution with two world class drummers was to be implemented.
+As a newcomer in May, Andreas "Neudi" Neuderth of Manilla Road was secured as the new drummer, with whom the entire new TRANCE album was recorded.
+Since "Neudi" is obliged to his many international concert commitments and limited in time for his duties with Trance, a suitable solution with two world-class drummers was to be implemented.
 Drummer Jens Gellner from „Masters of Disguise“ has been a member of the band since July 2016.
-As the new second guitarist coming additionally in August 2016 Eddie St. James, from Hollywood / Los Angeles to round out the latest TRANCE Line-up.
+As the new second guitarist coming additionally in August 2016 Eddie St. James from Hollywood / Los Angeles to round out the latest TRANCE line-up.